Major-Goof/opkh-v3.1/content/authors/Henri/_index.md

 ---
 # Display name
-title: Eliel Rantalaiho
+title: Henri Malkki

 # Username (this should match the folder name)
 authors:
-- Eliel
+- Henri

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Varapuheenjohtaja
+role: Viestintätiimi

 # Organizations/Affiliations
 #organizations: